wooga/locker/README.md

 In terms of the CAP theorem, `locker` chooses consistency by requiring a quorum for every write.
-For reads, `locker` chooses availability and always does a local readwhich can be inconsistent.
+For reads, `locker` chooses availability and always does a local read which can be inconsistent.
 Extensions of the lease is used as an anti-entropy mechanism to eventually propagate all leases.

-There are three operations:
+There are four operations:

  * `locker:lock/2,3`
  * `locker:extend_lease/3`
  * `locker:release/2`
+ * `locker:wait_for/1`

 ### Writes